• Skip to primary navigation

 We delivered the bears to to Dolls of Hope this week.
 As we talked to Sarah, the founder, she mentioned that she’s had requests for 1,000’s more bears before the end of the year.
 The bears/dolls are usually requested and delivered by charities and organizations traveling to help people in need around the world.

-We’ve completed the Eagle project, but we want to help get more bears in the hands of children.
-Want to help us?
+We've completed the Eagle project, but we want to help get more bears in the hands of children.
+Want to help?
 You can make and send your own collection of dolls or bears to Dolls of Hope.
 You can find all of their information on their website here or their Facebook page.

 dolls of hope sewing project featured by top US quilting blog, Diary of a Quilter

-POST UPDATE: I’m no longer taking bears to stuff, but you can send them directly to Dolls of Hope – they will gladly take them unstuffed and have people who can help finish them.
+You can send them directly to Dolls of Hope - they will gladly take them unstuffed and have people who can help finish them.
 You can find their contact information here.

 dolls of hope sewing project featured by top US quilting blog, Diary of a Quilter